 We are unique!

-All classes and workshops are overseen by occupational therapists who ensure a safe and non-judgmental environment.
+We at Recovery Through art believe art classes and workshops overseen by occupational therapists ensure a safe and non-judgmental environment.
 As well, they connect and involve clients with their own recovery by setting goals that give hope for the future.
-During the classes professional staff may help with things such as interpersonal issues and anxiety management, abilities that help clients integrate into the larger community.
+During classes professional staff may help with things such as interpersonal issues and anxiety management, abilities that help clients integrate into the larger community.

 Studies show a link between mental illness and creativity.
-During classes, participants can become more outgoing at their own pace and make friendships.
-The classes give structure to the day – clients get out of the house because they enjoy The Art Studios and know someone cares when they don’t come.
-The warm and caring classroom setting is quickly familiar to everyone, reducing anxiety.
+During art classes, participants can become more outgoing at their own pace and make friendships.
+Classes give structure to the day – clients get out of the house because they enjoy making art and know someone cares when they don’t come.
+A warm and caring classroom setting is quickly familiar to everyone, reducing anxiety.
 And developing art skills builds confidence and a sense of accomplishment.

 The clients give back

-The Studios are proud to say that nearly all classes are taught by teachers and assistants who have been Art Studios’ clients.
-By volunteering and teaching, alumni rebuild their lives and further their recovery.
+By volunteering and teaching, people take charge in rebuilding their lives and further their recovery.
 They also are very effective role models for students, who know their own challenges are understood.
-And clients formed the Recovery Through Art Society to make sure The Art Studios thrives.

 Art is a lifelong skill

 Mental illness and addiction diagnoses present lifelong struggles.
 By learning art skills, clients have a healthy activity they can engage in throughout their lives.
 Many art activities need little equipment so cost need not be a barrier, and learning about art can open up a world of beauty and human connection to last a life-time.

 Art brings you outside yourself